Ayana-chan/async_tasks_recorder/README.md

 which might have less contention and cloning, but more expansive to iterate.
 And the `scc::HashMap::update_async` could be a powerful tool for atomic operations.

-You should also avoid using this crate if you just want to handle every tasks in only one state.
+You should also avoid using this crate if you just want to handle every task in only one state.
-For example, if you just want to manage the failed tasks, then you should use `scc::HashMap` to record tasks' states, and insert the failed tasks into a external `Arc<scc::HashSet>` in `Future`.
+For example, if you just want to manage the failed tasks, then you should use `scc::HashMap` to record tasks' states, and insert the failed tasks into an external `Arc<scc::HashSet>` in `Future`.

 **Version less than 1.1.1 has bugs.**